premiumski/premiumski/wp-content/plugins/robo-gallery/readme.txt

 If any problem occurs, please contact us.

 == Changelog ==

+= 3.2.9 =
+*  Modification of the hover functionality, links, buttons

 = 3.2.5 =
 *  Fix the compatibility settings of the plugin